The Parliament of Ireland meets at Castledermot in County Kildare, the first Irish parliament on record.

 His election took place in Perugia after a lengthy delay caused by disputes between French and Italian factions within the cardinals and was heavily influenced by the French King Phillip IV.

-The Battle of Bannockburn begins between the army of Robert the Bruce, King of Scots, and the army of King Edward II of England.
-It was a decisive engagement in Scottish history whereby the Scots defeated the English, regained their independence and established Robert the Bruce as Robert I. It was a major turning point in the war, which ended 14 years later with the de jure restoration of Scottish independence under the Treaty of Edinburgh–Northampton.
-More
+The Battle of Bannockburn begins on June 23, 1314, between the army of Robert the Bruce, King of Scots, and the army of King Edward II of England in the First War of Scottish Independence.
+It was a decisive engagement in Scottish history whereby the Scots defeated the English, regained their independence and established Robert the Bruce as Robert I

 Louis X of France dies, while his wife, Queen Clémence, is pregnant at the time of his death.
 His newborn son, John I, died shortly after birth, and then Louis's brother, Philip, claimed the throne, arguing that a woman could not inherit the crown setting a precedent for the Salic Law, which prevented women from inheriting the French throne for centuries to come.